Recent Preprints

 Misc.

-My 12 coursework at Yale: CPSC 523 Principles of Operating Systems, 537 Intro to Database, 539 Software Engineering, 552 Deep Learning Theory, 553 Unsupervised Learning, 569 Randomized Algorithms, 577 NLP, 583 Deep Learning on Graph, 668 Blockchain Research, 677 Adv NLP, 680 Trustworthy Deep Learning, 752 Biomedical Data Sci.
+I took 12 courses (and 3 additional project credits) at Yale: CPSC 523 Principles of Operating Systems, 537 Intro to Database, 539 Software Engineering, 552 Deep Learning Theory, 553 Unsupervised Learning, 569 Randomized Algorithms, 577 NLP, 583 Deep Learning on Graph, 668 Blockchain Research, 677 Adv NLP, 680 Trustworthy Deep Learning, 752 Biomedical Data Sci.

 -